BrandonCorey/js109/study_guide_written.md

  **let and const**
  - Have block scopes
  - A block is a set of JS statements between a pair of curly braces
+ - Generally seen in if...else, while, do...while, for, switch, and try...catch statements
  ```javascript
  if (iLovePie) {
    eatPie(); // This space between the braces is the block. eatPie function lives here currently